vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Bundles/Request-VCFBundle.md

 # Request-VCFBundle

 ### Synopsis
-Request a Bundle for downloading from depot
+Start download of bundle from depot

 ### Syntax
 ```